ghowland/sireus/documentation/godoc.md

 type PrometheusResponse struct {
     Status       string                 `json:"status"`
     Data         PrometheusResponseData `json:"data"`
-    RequestTime  time.Time              // When the Request was made ResponseTime time.Time              // When the Response was received }
+    RequestURL   string                 // Keep this, we can always verify exactly what was requested RequestTime  time.Time              // When the Request was made ResponseTime time.Time              // When the Response was received IsError      bool                   // If there was an error ErrorMessage string                 // Error message }
 ```